StevenPorterFiserv/tenants-doc/linkout-tenant.md

-# Basic Information Required For Linkout Tenants:
+# Basic Information Required For Tenants:

 Here are some of the details which we would need to add your product as a Link out tenant.